Learn to spot severe weather - Free - No obligations

 a trained weather spotter by taking a free class given by the NWS.

-chase storms (this is actually discouraged), go to certain locations and
+you to chase storms (chasing storms is actually discouraged), to go to

 at the right time and want to make a report, you'll be better

 prepared to do so.
 See the National Weather Service in